Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 Check that your Linux distribution has Python3 version 3.11 or later.
 ```
 python --version
-  Python 3.10.12  ✗ ✓
+  Python 3.10.12   ✗
 ```

-Update python as necessary.
+Update python if necessary.

 Add the software-properties-common package for the add-apt-repository command, whether or not already installed.